Umatilla Bridge: Construction

 The old bridge was proposed by Umatilla County judge James H. Sturgis and known as "Sturgis' folly" initially.
 The construction upstream of McNary Dam would create Lake Wallula and submerge the old Wallula Highway.
 In the interim, traffic was carried across the newly formed lake via ferry service, with 178,576 vehicles transported in 1951.
 The bridge was dedicated on July 15, 1955, by the governors of Oregon and Washington.
 The bridge was financed by $10 million worth of bonds and operated as a toll bridge while under county ownership.
 The tolls were removed on August 30, 1974, and ownership of the bridge was transferred to the states of Oregon and Washington on November 1 of that year following the repayment of bonds.
+The Washington State Department of Transportation became the lead agency responsible for maintenance and operating the structure.

 The original span was considered for inclusion on the National Register of Historic Places in the early 2000s.

 Rehabilitation

-On June 12, 2017, work began on the rehabilitation of the older steel truss bridge.
-The bridge had been found to be structurally deficient by the Washington State Department of Transportation.
-Two projects were proposed to repair the bridge.
-The first project involved repairing the bridge deck which involved shifting traffic off of the 1955 bridge onto the 1988 bridge at a cost of $9.5 million.
-This project is set to be completed in mid-June 2019 and traffic will once again travel on both of the bridges.
-The second project involves repainting the steel truss structure at an estimated cost of $40 million.
+In June 2017, work began on the rehabilitation of the older steel truss bridge.
+The bridge had been found to be structurally deficient by the Washington State Department of Transportation and required a two-stage project, beginning with the replacement of the bridge deck at a cost of $11 million.
+The eastbound bridge was closed and all traffic was moved to the newer westbound bridge, which was reduced to one lane per direction, until work was completed two years later.
+During the closure, a traffic jam from the August 21, 2017, solar eclipse caused mile-long backups approaching the Columbia River.
+The second project to repaint the steel truss structure is estimated to cost $40 million and is expected to be funded at a later date.